Cognitive Behavioral Therapy & Body Image

 2. Challenge Negative Thoughts

-The next step in thought challenging involves evaluating negative thoughts and then challenging them.
-This requires evaluating the evidence that supports the negative pattern of thinking.
+The next step in cognitive restructuring involves evaluating negative thoughts and then challenging them.
+This requires examining the evidence that supports the negative pattern of thinking.
 For instance, in distorted body image, people often believe a particular physical attribute will make them unpopular or disliked.

-Strategies to challenge this idea include weighing the pros and cons of holding on to this belief and assessing the realistic probability that this belief is true.
+Strategies to challenge this idea include weighing the pros and cons of holding on to this belief and assessing the likelihood that this belief is true.

 3. Replace Negative Thoughts With Positive Thoughts

-Once the negative thoughts have been identified and evaluated for truthfulness, it is time to replace them with positive, productive thoughts that create a favorable outcome.
-This involves practice and dedication but has been demonstrated to be extremely effective in breaking the cycle of negative thinking.
+Once negative thoughts have been identified and evaluated for their truthfulness, it is time to replace them with positive, productive thoughts that lead to a favorable outcome.
+This involves practice and dedication but has been demonstrated to be effective in breaking the cycle of negative thinking.7

 CBT aims to be as objective and realistic as possible in interpreting situations that tend to trigger automated, negative thought patterns.
 By becoming more aware of the power of automated thoughts, the ability to interrupt them can be developed and utilized to overcome a wide range of destructive disorders, including body dysmorphic disorder.